-Welcome to NewSchool of Architecture & Design's (NewSchool) 2015-2016 catalog.
-The faculty and staff of NewSchool are committed to your success and to providing you with a challenging and meaningful learning experience.
+Welcome to NewSchool of Architecture & Design's 2016-2017 catalog.
+The faculty and staff of NewSchool are committed to your success.
+We are committed to providing you with a challenging and meaningful learning experience.
 This catalog provides you with all the information you need to progress smoothly through your program of study, to understand the responsibilities of being a student at NewSchool, and to identify all the resources at NewSchool to help ensure your success.
-Bookmark this link, and use it often as a roadmap to success.
+The path of learning is enriched by challenges and opportunities.
+Bookmark this link, and use it often.

 As you will learn in the history section of this catalog, NewSchool of Architecture & Design has a rich and noble history.
-It has experienced an exciting evolution: changing locations, adding new and interesting programs, and increasing linkages in the San Diego art and design community.
-NewSchool has not changed its commitment to advancing society by preparing future leaders in architecture and design.
+It has experienced an exciting evolution: changing locations, adding new and interesting programs, and increasing linkages not only in the San Diego art and design community but also across an international network of schools.
+Throughout its impressive growth NewSchool has not changed its commitment to advancing society by preparing future leaders in architecture and design.

-To fulfill this commitment, NewSchool blends classroom instruction with practical experience.
-NewSchool takes an integrative approach to education, because all design professions require inquiry, mental agility, and adaptability.
-Whether you're studying architecture or game development, construction management or product design, media or interiors, your course of study will challenge you to solve complex design problems.
+To fulfill this commitment.
+NewSchool blends classroom instruction with practical experience.
+NewSchool takes an integrative, project-based approach to education, because all design professions require inquiry, mental agility, and adaptability.
+Whether you're studying architecture or construction management or product design, media or interiors, your course of study will challenge you to solve complex design problems.
 Your programs also will introduce you to industry leaders from around the globe, to faculty who are active in their professions, and to fellow students as committed to their professional goals as you are.
 Upon graduation, you will be well prepared to enter your desired profession.

 I look forward to seeing you grow personally during your time at NewSchool and to your extraordinary professional achievements.
+When you graduate I am confident that you will be prepared to assume the roles of design thinker in practice and engaged citizen.